hatemr/Automatic-Writing-Editor/README.md

 ## Plan
 [in progress]
-1. Start with BERT.
-Get it to run, see which tasks it performs on.
+* Start with TFIDF approaches.
+Then try LSTMs, and add attention.
+If we get really far, then maybe BERT.
+But that's overkill.
-2. Use HuggingFace's pytorch_transformers to try BERT.
+* Use HuggingFace's pytorch_transformers to try BERT.
   * I tried BERT.
 The fine-tuning step takes too long on a CPU.
 However, I think that fine-tuning just applies softmax regression with the final hidden layer as input(?).
   If so, then it's straightforward to extend BERT to our task.
 However, I should try simpler approaches first.
   * Indeed, I found exactly such a blog.
 I guess I could try it along with other approaches to grade the essays.
-3. For my automatic essay scoring model, the paper proposes a NN model and compares to two baselines, readily available.
+* For my automatic essay scoring model, the paper proposes a NN model and compares to two baselines, readily available.
 I guess I should take a stab at it from a blank- slate, then try the methods found in literature.
-4. The dataset might be too small for BERT.
+* The dataset might be too small for BERT.
 Also, BERT might be overkill.
 But hey, why not?

 * https://github.com/NirantK/awesome-project-ideas#text